What is an Individual Education Plan?

 - Assessment methods describing how the student will be assessed to determine what they have learned.

 - Human Resources – a list of people who will be providing support to the student, such as the special education teacher and/or educational assistants or professionals, like a Speech-Language Pathologist or Occupational Therapist.
-Information should include; type of service, planned frequency and location.
+Information should include: type of service, planned frequency, and location.

 - Evaluation – when the student will be evaluated and a Report Card prepared for the parent.